 We are exposed to market risk related to price fluctuations in scrap metal and other metals (including precious metals, such as platinum, palladium, and rhodium, contained in some recycled parts, such as catalytic converters).
 Market prices of these metals affect the amount that we pay for our inventory and the revenue that we generate from sales of these metals.
 As both our revenue and costs are affected by the price fluctuations, we have a natural hedge against the changes.
 However, there is typically a lag between the effect on our revenue from metal price fluctuations and inventory cost changes, and there is no guarantee that the vehicle costs will decrease or increase at the same rate as the metals prices.
 Therefore, we can experience positive or negative gross margin effects in periods of rising or falling metals prices, particularly when such prices move rapidly.
 Additionally, if market prices were to change at a higher or lower rate than our vehicle acquisition costs, we could experience a positive or negative effect on our operating margin.
-The average of scrap metal prices for the year ended December 31, 2023 decreased by 6% over the average for 2022, noting there was volatility from quarter to quarter over both years.
-The average prices of rhodium and palladium decreased by 60% and 38%, respectively, while platinum increased by 1% for the year ended December 31, 2023 compared to the average prices for the year ended December 31, 2022.
+The average of scrap metal prices for the year ended December 31, 2024 decreased by 5% over the average for 2023, noting prices decreased over both years.
+The average prices of palladium, rhodium and platinum decreased by 26%, 23% and 2%, respectively, for the year ended December 31, 2024 compared to the average prices for the year ended December 31, 2023.